 - Provide a support person to accompany person to a health care facility.

-In certain circumstances, which will be determined by the dean of campus life, the coordinator of campus operations and student services, the associate dean of counseling and wellness services, or the director of security, it will be necessary to report incidents of a violent felonies as well as a bias crime to the vice president for student affairs.
+In certain circumstances, which will be determined by the dean of students, the coordinator of campus operations and student services, the associate dean of counseling and wellness services, or the director of security, it will be necessary to report incidents of a violent felonies as well as a bias crime to the vice president for student affairs.
 Incidents involving the following circumstances will be reported, however the identity of the victim will not be revealed without written permission.

 - The presence of assault-related injuries on the victim